gdbooks/3DCollisions/Chapter4/point_in_triangle.md

 ## The Algorithm

-All of the above might sound a bit complicated, but its all really simple
+All of the above might sound a bit complicated, but its all really simple.
+Consider the following pseudo-code:

 ```cs
 bool PointInTriangle(Point p, Triangle t) {